‘Playboy’ Model Amberleigh West Goes Fully Topless On Mexico Beach

 Common conceptions surrounding Playboy models might come complete with assumptions surrounding surgical enhancement and heavy makeup, but Amberleigh bucks the trend.
 This sensation channels natural vibes, a low-key approach, and a carefree spirit which manifests itself throughout her Instagram feed.

 For West, life seems to be about the great outdoors, beautiful sunrises, and equally stunning sunsets.
 A quick scroll through West’s feed also pegs her as an ocean lover.
-Whether she’s taking in rays on sanded shores or swimming in open waters, this is a model who lives for the sea life.
+Whether she’s soaking up some rays on sandy shores or swimming in open waters, this is a model who lives for the shoreline — and the water.

-Amberleigh further stands out from her peers by appearing not to act as a social media promoter.
+Amberleigh further stands out from her peers in terms of her promotional partners.
 Fellow Playboy model Lindsey Pelas is a 1st Phorm ambassador.
-Sara Underwood is a Fashion Nova face.
-While West will give her swimwear the odd shout-out, she largely seems to steer clear of promotional or influencer activity.
-Given her 787,000 Instagram followers, Amberleigh has likely been approached by brands looking to partner up.
+Playboy‘s “Playmate of the Year” for 2007, Sara Underwood, is a Fashion Nova babe.
+While West will give her swimwear the odd shout-out — and doesn’t mind the odd promotional activity — she indulges these urges less frequently than some others.
+Given her 787,000 Instagram followers, Amberleigh has likely been approached by many brands looking to partner up.

-Likewise unusual for a model with a largely male fanbase is the choice to showcase what appears to be a male partner.
-Brodie Moss (seen above) has been identified in previous posts from Amberleigh – the two appear to be in a relationship.
+Likewise unusual for an Instagram model is her choice to showcase what appears to be a male partner.
+Brodie Moss (seen above) has been identified in previous posts from Amberleigh – and the two appear to be in a relationship.

 With or without a man, however, West remains popular.
-Today’s post had racked up over 13,000 likes within one hour of being posted.
-Fans wishing to stay up-to-date with Amberleigh should follow her Instagram.
+Today’s post had racked up over 13,000 likes within one hour of having been posted.
+Fans wishing to stay up-to-date with Amberleigh should follow her Instagram account.